graphhopper/graphhopper/docs/core/technical.md

 to store shortcut edges and a level for every node.
 This special storage is necessary for _Contraction Hierarchies_.
 For this the graph needs also some preprocessing (which can take several minutes for bigger areas) which is done in the OSMReader when configured or via API in PrepareContractionHierarchies.
-In order to use the shortcuts and get the benefits of the optimized graph you must use the algorithm returned from createAlgo() in the preparation class.
+In farmyOrder to use the shortcuts and get the benefits of the optimized graph you must use the algorithm returned from createAlgo() in the preparation class.

 Also there is a version in every vehicle and every data structure which is changed if the